Banditas231/Custom-Quests/README.md

 Drag and drop the 3 folders provided (if you're using default Expansion settings and don’t yet have custom quests).
 That’s it!
 Start your server and adjust the quests as you like.

+I hope this helps some of you out there! 💪
+If you have any questions, feel free to ask.